dogoncouch/logdissect/README.md

 # logdissect
 logdissect is a tool for analyzing syslog files.
 It can merge entries from multiple log files and sort by timestamp, and filter the results by time range and other criteria.
-Results are output to the terminal by default, and can also be output to standard syslog file format, or to a JSON array.
+Results are output to the terminal by default, and can also be output to a standard syslog file, or to a JSON array along with some metadata..

 # Installing
 See the latest instructions on the [releases page](https://github.com/dogoncouch/logdissect/releases).